triggermesh/docs/docs/guides/creatingasource.md

 # Creating a Source

-In this guide we will create a point to point bridge between an AWS SQS queue and a microservice application called `sockeye` which displays events in web interface.
+In this guide we will create a point to point Bridge between an AWS SQS queue and a microservice application called `sockeye` which displays events in a web interface.
 This simple flow is depicted below.

 ![](../assets/images/sqs-sockeye.png)

 We will create:

-- [x] The sockeye target which serves as an event display.
+- [x] The `sockeye` target which serves as an event display.
 - [x] The `AWSSQSSource` which consumes events from an AWS SQS queue.

 ## Event display